Unlocking New Treatments for Inflammatory and Neurodegenerative Conditions

 Anacardic acid as a dietary ingredient

-Avinia has completed extended stability of the compound
+Shelf-Life: Completed extended stability testing of the compound.

-Avinia has completed in vitro genotoxic studies and longterm in vivo toxicological studies in rodents.
+Safety Profile: Finished in vitro genotoxic and long-term in vivo toxicological studies.

 Phase 2